catheali/catheali/README.md

 <div align="center">

-## ✨ Sobre mim:
+## ✨ About me:

 <div align="left">

- - Meu primeiro contato com HTML/CSS foi em 2011 no [Tumblr](https://morango-tango.tumblr.com/).
+ - My first contact with HTML/CSS was in 2011 on [Tumblr](https://morango-tango.tumblr.com/).
- - Gosto de aprender novos idiomas no meu tempo livre e amo coisas verdes 🍀 🐸
+ - I like to learn new languages in my free time and I love green things 🍀 🐸
- #### - Ultimamente estou estudando: <br>
+ #### - Currently studying: <br>
  - Frontend Magento 🛍️ <br>

 </div>